 - 1. Arkansas Tech University offers a baccalaureate degree program in nursing.
 Licensed registered nurses, licensed practical nurses and licensed psychiatric technical nurses may challenge, validate, or receive credit for general education and nursing courses that are included in the nursing curriculum.
 CLEP examinations can be used to challenge or validate the general education courses.
 The institution's general policy for awarding CLEP credit is followed in determining the successful challenge of courses by these examinations.
 Transfer credit will be given for prior challenge or validation tests of nursing content credited on official transcripts from other nursing programs.
-RNs are permitted to receive transfer credit for NUR 3304/NUR 3303. - Licensed practical nurses (LPNs) and licensed psychiatric technical nurses (LPTNs) who have met all the lower division nursing curriculum requirements and graduated from an approved Arkansas PN or PTN program or an outof-state NLNAC accredited program may receive credit for 17 hours of nursing courses (NUR 3103, NUR 3204, NUR 3213, NUR 3404, NUR 3513) if they meet the following specific requirements: - a.
+RNs are permitted to receive transfer credit for NUR 3303 Health Assessment. - 2.
+Licensed practical nurses (LPNs) and licensed psychiatric technical nurses (LPTNs) who have met all the lower division nursing curriculum requirements and graduated from an approved Arkansas PN or PTN program or an out-of-state ACEN accredited program may receive credit for 17 hours of nursing courses (NUR 3103 Nursing Skills I, NUR 3204 Theories and Concepts in Nursing I, NUR 3213 Care of the Older Adult, NUR 3404 Practicum in Nursing I Nursing the Individual Client, NUR 3513 Nursing Skills II) if they meet the following specific requirements: - a.
 Have a current LPN or LPTN license in Arkansas. - b.
 Graduated less than 12 months prior to entry into the upper division of nursing. - c.
+Have graduated within more than 12 months prior to entry into the upper division of nursing and have 1000 hours of nursing employment during the 24 months immediately prior to entry into the upper division of nursing employment during the 24 months immediately prior to entry into the upper division of nursing and have 1000 hours of nursing employment during the 24 months immediately prior to entry into the upper division of nursing and have 1000 hours of nursing employment during the 24 months immediately prior to entry into the upper division of nursing and have 1000 hours of nursing employment during the 24 months immediately prior to entry into the upper division of nursing and have 1000 hours of nursing employment during the 24 months immediately prior to entry into the upper division of nursing and have 1000 hours of nursing employment during the 24 months immediately prior to entry into the upper division of nursing employment during the 24 months immediately prior to entry into the upper division of nursing employment during the 24 months immediately prior to entry into the upper division of nursing employment during the 24 months immediately prior to entry into the upper division of nursing employment during the 24 months immediately prior to entry into the upper division of nursing employment during the 24 months immediately prior to entry into the upper division of nursing employment during the 24 months immediately prior to entry into the upper division of nursing employment during the 24 months immediately prior to entry into the upper division of nursing employment during the 24 months immediately prior to entry into the upper division of nursing employment during the 24 months immediately prior to entry into the upper division of nursing employment during employmen nursing.

-Have graduated within more than 12 months prior to entry into the upper division of nursing and have 1000 hours of nursing employment during the 24 months immediately prior to entry into the upper division of nursing - d.
-Have completed all nursing prerequisite courses, NUR 2023, NUR 3303, and NUR 3402 with a "C" or better prior to entry into level II nursing (see Curriculum Plan for LPNs).
+d.
+Have completed all nursing prerequisite courses, NUR 2023 Introduction to Professional Nursing, NUR 3303 Health Assessment, and NUR 3402 Pharmacology I with a "C" or better prior to entry into level II nursing (see Curriculum Plan for LPNs).